Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 The process by which a merchant will receive or return funds for a transaction.

 ## Shopping Cart
 An API software that allows a customer to purchase goods and services and connects to Commerce Hub for transaction processing.
+Also known as Web Storefront.

 ## Silent Post
 A Payment Pages process where Commerce Hub transmits results to the merchant server but does not receive a response back.